PaulBreugnot/CPS2_Project/README.md

 - A MapServer, that provides a map display.
 - A Spring Boot app, also embedded in the server, that collect published data through MQTT and store them in the database.
 - A WebApp and its Node.js app to perform map and data display.
+- A static RDF Graph generated using R2RML, accessible from a Fuseki SparQL endpoint.

 # Modules
 This section describes how to configure Arduino and RPi in our context.
 Notice that any system could be used, given that they can publish data using MQTT.